rubinius/rubinius/web/_includes/instructions.markdown

 <h3><a class="instruction" name="create_block">create_block(literal)</a></h3>

-   Read a CompiledMethod specified by the operand +literal+ and create a `BlockEnvironment`.
+   Read a CompiledCode specified by the operand +literal+ and create a `BlockEnvironment`.
 Push the new `BlockEnvironment` object on the stack.